northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 .. note::
    If you do not have more than one account associated with your username, you do not need to use the ``--account=`` flag.
 Most users on Discovery have only one account associated with their username.

-State of the Cluster and Specific Nodes
+State of the cluster and specific nodes
 =======================================
 Here are some more examples of using ``sinfo`` and ``scontrol`` to provide information about the state of the cluster and specific nodes: